 If you aren’t sure what emotional place you’re at, you can always try an online self-assessment, like the PHQ-9.
 “It’s a screening tool, not a diagnosis,” cautions Julia Frew, M.D., a psychiatrist at Dartmouth-Hitchcock Medical Center in Hanover, NH.
 “But it’s a good starting point.”

 Why Do I Have This?
-What Causes Depression?
+What Causes Depression in Women?

 In a People v Depression trial to determine WHO DONE IT, the jury would still be deliberating: As with many mental health conditions, science can’t pinpoint any one cause.
 But a bunch of factors may play a part.